Plugin Configuration Profiles

 - Add the profile to the

-in the data section atdata/entando.profile.YOUR-PROFILE-NAME
+OperatorConfigMapin the data section atdata/entando.profile.YOUR-PROFILE-NAME.

 data: